Top 10 Famous Monuments in Dublin

 This one dates back from 1882 and displays the famous Irish political leader Daniel O’Connell.
 O’Connell was an important Irish political leader at the beginning of the 19th century, who fought for Catholic emancipation and independence in Ireland and for arguing for the repeal of the Act of Union, 1800, which united Great Britain and Ireland in one: United kingdom.
 He became known as the Liberator or the Emancipator of Ireland.

-Designed and sculpted by John Henry Foley, who also made London’s Albert Memorial, it took nearly 20 years to be built, the statue became one of his finest pieces of work.
+Designed and sculpted by John Henry Foley, who also made London’s Albert Memorial, it took nearly 20 years for the Dublin Monument to be built.
+The statue became one of his finest pieces of work.
 The O’Connell statue is situated just on the Southside of O’Connell Street, in the middle, after the Spire and James Larkin Statue.
 It’s purposely Pointing towards the parliament buildings to symbolize the challenge he gave them over the Act of Union.